 regulation 23 applies to and in relation to the person as if he or she had been a Gold State Super Member who ceased to be an eligible Gold State worker on the day he or she became so excluded.

-15. Voluntary withdrawal from the Gold State Super Scheme (r.
-24)
+15. Notice under GES Act s.
+19A(1) terminating membership, effect of under r.
+24(1)

 If, before the commencement day, a continuing Gold State Super Member lodged a notice with the Board under section 19A(1) of the GES Act terminating his or her membership of the 1987 scheme but as at that day the Board had not dealt with it, the notice continues as an application under regulation 24(1) to withdraw from the Gold State Super Scheme.

-16. Contributions
+16. Contributions for period before 17 Feb 2001, when payable etc.

 Any contribution in respect of a period before the commencement day that would have become payable under Part V or VI of the GES Act if that Act had not been repealed, becomes payable and is to be paid in accordance with that Act as if it had not been repealed.

-17. Employer contributions (r.
-29)
+17. Current declaration under GES Act s.
+27(3) for employer contributions, effect of for r.
+29(3)

 A current declaration made by the Treasurer under section 27(3) of the GES Act of a percentage to be used in determining employer contributions continues as a determination for the purposes of the description of T in regulation 29(3).

-18. Payment of Employer contributions (r.
-30)
+18. Current instrument under GES Act s.
+27(7) for deferment of Employer contributions, effect of for r.
+30(3)

 A current instrument given by the Treasurer under section 27(7) of the GES Act allowing an Employer to defer payment of contributions continues as a notice under regulation 30(3).

-19. Selection of member contribution rate (r.
-33)
+19. Current election under GES Act s.
+22 for contribution rate, effect of for r.
+33(1)

 (1) A current election made by a continuing Gold State Super Member under section 22 of the GES Act of a contribution rate continues as a selection under regulation 33(1).